raspberrypilearning/python-style-guide/README.md

 ## `with` keyword

-The `with` keyword should be used where possible, for example when opening files, and in the `picamera` module.
+The `with` keyword should be used where possible, for example when opening files.
 This ensures cleanup is completed.

 Bad: